rails/webpacker/README.md

 will be added via yarn and changes to the configuration files made.
 Now you can create JSX files and have them properly compiled automatically.

+## Ready for Angular with TypeScript

+To use Webpacker with Angular, just create a new app with `rails new myapp --webpack=angular` (or run `rails webpacker:install:angular` on a Rails 5.1 app already setup with webpack).
+TypeScript support and the Angular core libraires will be added via yarn and changes to the configuration files made.
+An example component written in TypeScript is also added to your project in `app/javascript` so that you can experiment Angular right away.

 ## Work left to do